Email Marketing and Customer Journeys: The Complete Guide

 We’ve all had that anxious, slightly queasy feeling after making a purchase.
 They call it “buyer’s remorse.”
 Email is an excellent way to provide some welcomed reassurance.

-The email strategy post Purchase
+The email marketing strategy post-purchase

-Going back to eCommerce as an example, your transactional emails should be a priority.
+Once the purchase goes through, your transactional emails should be a priority.
 Consumers want to promptly receive a notification that their order was received.
 Then, they want to know where their shipment is and when they can expect it.

 Savvy email marketers are using package tracking emails with live updates, which show real-time info when a customer opens an email.
 It also updates if they go back to it later.
 This type of email is quickly becoming an expectation rather than an innovation.

+Even if you’re not shipping a physical product, customers want to hear from you at this vulnerable step.
 Subscription and service-based businesses, SaaS companies, and those selling digital products can also send confirmation emails even if there isn’t a physical order being shipped.
-And of course, there’s a lot to be said about using email to say, “Thank You!” after anyone becomes a new customer.

 6. Onboarding and Education

 Did you think the customer journey was over after that initial purchase?
 Nope.
 Your customers are starting a new adventure with your brand at their side.
-You are the Sam to their Frodo, the Yoda to their Skywalker, the genie to their Aladdin, the Hermione to their Harry, the KITT to their Knight Rider.
-(Okay, you get the point)

 Now is the time to show your customers how to get the most out of their purchase with onboarding help and informative content.

-The email strategy for Onboarding and Education
+The email marketing strategy for onboarding and education

-7. Upsells and Cross-Sells
+7. Upsells and Crosssells

-The email strategy for Upsells and Cross-Sells
+The email marketing strategy for upsells and crosssells

 The better your segmentation and personalization, the more powerful and effective your email strategy for upselling and cross-selling will be.
 Likewise, the more you understand the customer journey up to this point, the easier it will be to craft these campaigns.
+The more you know about your customer, the more you can send personalized emails.

 8. Retention and Loyalty

 To keep customers on a continuous journey, you’ll need to boost retention and reduce churn.
-Email marketing keeps customers engaged and informed up this stage.
-All those email touchpoints help create loyal customers as your relationships with customers improve.

-The email strategy for Retention and Loyalty
+The email marketing strategy for retention and loyalty

 Sooner or later, customers will reconsider the choice to purchase from you.
 Or a new problem that prompts a purchase decision will arise, and they’ll start a new journey.
 Smart email marketers have a strategy that anticipates these moments in a customer journey.